msi-ris/Tutorials/rnaseq_cmd.md

 of names that signify the type of object it is, like `/` at the end of the names of directories.

-There are multiple levels types of output that get generated.
+There are multiple levels types of output that get generated:

+- PBS output files
+- Insert size metrics (if data are paired-end)
+- Expression counts
+- Summary plots
+- Differentially expressed genes (if groups were specified)
+- Per-sample log files

+There are also links to the working directories that get placed in the output directory.
+Additionally, a copy of the GTF that was used for expression counts is placed in the output directory.

+##### PBS Output Files

 ## Part 2: Detailed Description of Pipeline Steps
 ### Part 2.1: Summarizing Read Quality